Triin Kerge

 Hopscotch

-2021 together with Aksel Haagensen at EKA Gallery, Tallinn
+2021 — with Aksel Haagensen, EKA Gallery, Tallinn

-Installation consisting of 70 roly-poly dolls and sculptures made of clay gathered from the beach near Voka village
+This installation consists of 70 roly-poly dolls and clay sculptures made from earth gathered near Voka village in north-east Estonia.

 Picture